Radio Delta AM modulation meter and monitoring equipment in the broadcast chain

 Check remotely

-KiwiSDR and off-air recordings show how the signal behaves away from the transmitter site and across Europe.
+KiwiSDR and off-air recordings show the signal across Europe.

 4